aaronjoseph/DataScienceNotes/Job Related/Communication/Elevator Pitch.md

 ---

-Hi, I am Aaron Joseph, I am a Data Scientist with 3+ years of experience with 2+ years in Fintech.
-My core expertise in analytics lies in Dashboarding using App and Standalone tool , Data Warehousing or ETL, Model Development & Deployment & DS-DevOps using Docker.
+I am a Data Scientist with 3.5 years of experience with more than 2.5 years in Fintech.
+My core expertise in analytics lies in Dashboarding, ETL, Model Development & Deployment.